Extra Virgin Olive Oils

 Olives are stone fruits, like cherries and plums.
 So real extra virgin olive oil is fresh-squeezed fruit juice – seasonal, perishable, and never better than the first few weeks it was pressed.

 Each extra virgin olive oil we sell at our shops are bottled fresh daily and meet exacting chemistry which we proudly display on each product description card.
-All extra virgin olive oils at seasons go above and beyond the IOOC (International Olive OIl Council) testing standard that leaves out key points such as freshness and analytics ensuring quality such as DAGs and PPP levels.
-These key factors objectively determine an oils worthiness of the ultra premium standard.
+All extra virgin olive oils at Seasons go above and beyond the IOOC (International Olive OIl Council) testing standard that leaves out key points such as freshness and analytics ensuring quality such as DAGs and PPP levels.
+These key factors objectively determine an oil worthiness.

-Our naturally infused olive oils consist of the freshest possible extra virgin olive oil base combined with high quality natural extracts.
-In many cases this base is certified organic.
+The Seasons Promise Our naturally infused olive oils consist of the freshest possible super-premium extra virgin olive oil base combined with high quality natural GMO free extracts.

 White and Dark Balsamic Condimento Vinegars